Pretty Ladies (female figurines)

 Female figurines found in Mexico in Guanajuato, identified as pre-classic clay figures from the Chupicuaro culture, 400-100 BC, called "Pretty Ladies" by some archaeologists.
 Part of the collection of the Royal Museums of Art and History in Brussels (AAM 68.14,21,22,24).

-Pretty Ladies is the name archaeologists gave to pre-Columbian female figurines in Mexico, from the Chupícuaro, Michoacan, and Tlatilco cultures at the beginning of the 20th century.
+Pretty Ladies is the name archaeologists at the beginning of the 20th century gave to pre-Columbian female figurines in Mexico, from the Chupícuaro, Michoacan, and Tlatilco cultures.

 Archaeological research and context

 The figurines were found in archaeological research at the beginning of the 1930s by Mexican and American archaeologists.
 It is in fact the discovery of the figurines that led to the discovery of whole sites, like the Tlatlico one.

-There are many interpretations of what were the function of the figures.
+There are many interpretations of what were the functions of the figures.
 In some configurations, they were buried with dead bodies to ensure the resurrection of the corpses.
 They also represented fertility, not necessarily human fertility but also earth fertility.